john-ghatas/immutable-setup/README.md

 - Reboot
 - `./post-reboot.sh`
 - If you have an NVIDIA card installed and you have the Nvidia spins installed run the nvidia-post.sh script
+    - `./nvidia-steps.sh`
-    - Only run this if the driver is not loaded in check this with `nvidia-smi`
+    - After reboot check if the driver is loaded with `nvidia-smi`
     - The output should look like this
         ```
         ❯ nvidia-smi